 Chapter 9 QSO Processing (System Access!)

 initialization, system parameters, paging vs. traffic channels, access parameters, access attempt procedures, logging of failures, delay after failures, message passing, how to handle retries, signaling formats.
 This can make or break the entire project, either by making it irrelevant, or so flexible that it can’t “just work”.
 Smart people will break this down to several chapters.

+System Access

+Radio is powered on.

+Receiver turns on.

+Symbol Timing Recovery

+The first stage of the demodulator is the symbol timing recovery.
+Symbol rate may fluctuate from the satellite to the receiving station.
+One way to accomplish symbol timing is by a method called Gardner TED.
+This method is capable of operating under random symbols and unknown carrier frequency offset error without precise carrier synchronization.

+Frame Synchronization

+After the symbol timing recovery has stabilized, the next job is frame synchronization.
+Search for the physical layer header (PLHEADER).
+One way to do this is to use a correlator that operates on a symbol-by-symbol basis.

+Differential detection is a method that allows for accurate frame synchronization even when the carrier has substantial frequency errors.

+A shift-register structure can be used to detect the frame boundaries.

+The PLHEADER has two parts, the Start of Frame (SOF) and the Physical Layer Signaling code (PLSC).
+SOF is a known-in-advance 26-symbol pattern.
+The PLSC is a 64-bit linear binary code.
+The shift register has two sections.
+The first is associated with the SOF and the second is associated with the PLSC.
+The output of the correlator drives a peak detector.
+Maximum value occurs when the whole PL header appears in the shift register lined up properly with the detecting sections.

+Frame Descrambling

+After frame synchronization has been achieved, the data symbols (I/Q) of each frame are descrambled.
+The scrambling process at the transmitter randomizes the symbols in order to disperse energy.
+This randomization helps improve accurate timing recovery at the receiver, improves automatic gain control, and helps with other adaptive receiver circuits.
+Scrambling eliminates the dependence of a signal's power spectrum upon the actual transmitted data.

-Chapter 10 Reconfiguration
+Descrambling sequences can be precalculated and stored locally.Chapter 10 Reconfiguration

 this is very important to get right, and it may need to be in a document that is logically above the Common Air Interface, as the Reconfiguration Definition drives the Common Air Interface.
 Who is in charge of deciding when and how the system is reconfigured?
 The SDR allows reconfiguration so that the system can be deployed in many different ways, with different modulations, and different experimental modes.
 This chapter lays down the law on what has to happen in order to reconfigure user and space segments.
 What needs to be included is the process of how to propose new modes and schemes, and a history of what modes and schemes have been proposed, why they were accepted or rejected, and what happened when they were tried.
 This is a political and technical area with great potential, that needs to be fully explored and agreements need to be in place.

-Chapter 11 Idle State
+Virginia Tech should be a gate-keeper in the reconfiguration process as they will have an engineering model that will be as close to an identical copy to the flight unit as possible.
+New software packages can be uploaded to the engineering model and test performed in order to assess and test key parameters for operations.Chapter 11 Idle State